-Injection parameters during die casting includes injection speed, low-speed start position, pressure range, holding time and so on.
+Injection parameters during die casting includes injection speed, injection pressure, pressure range,holding time and so on.

 In the high-pressure die casting (HPDC) process, injection parameters are key factors in determining casting quality, density, and dimensional accuracy.
 A reasonable combination of injection parameters is essential for achieving high-quality die-cast parts.
 Different alloys, wall thicknesses, and geometric complexity can lead to fine-tuning of specific values.
 We recommend to conduct orthogonal experiments or numerical simulations before actual production.